 Multiple equipment vendors have expressed interest in the proposed project.
 There is strong and continued user interest in converting existing networks to Ethernet and in the realization of operational and equipment cost savings through use of a consolidated network.
-Further there is strong interest in increased use of data storage networks, provided that they can be realized with familiar technology and a consolidated network.
-In addition, INCITS T11 has begun a standardization project (FC-BB-5), the usability of which will be greatly enhanced by this project.
+There is strong interest in increased use of data storage networks, provided that they can be realized with familiar technologies over a consolidated network.